piku/piku/README.md

 **A:** I actually thought about doing this in Go right off the bat, but [click][click] is so cool and I needed to have [uWSGI][uwsgi] running anyway, so I caved in.
 But I'm very likely to take something like [suture](https://github.com/thejerf/suture) and port this across, doing away with [uWSGI][uwsgi] altogether.

+Go also (at the time) did not have a way to vendor dependencies that I was comfortable with, and that is also why Go support fell behind.
+Hopefully that will change soon.

 **Q:** Does it run under Python 3?

-**A:** It should. `click` goes a long way towards abstracting the simpler stuff, and I tried to avoid most obvious incompatibilities (other than a few differences in `subprocess.call` and the like).
-However, this targets Python 2.7 first, since that's the default on Raspbian.
-Pull requests are welcome.
+**A:** Right now, it _only_ runs on Python 3, even though it can deploy apps written in both major versions.
+It began its development using 2.7 and using`click` for abstracting the simpler stuff, and I eventually switched over to 3.5 once it was supported in Debian Stretch and Raspbian since I wanted to make installing it on the Raspberry Pi as simple as possible.

 **Q:** Why not just use `dokku`?

-**A:** I use `dokku` daily, and for most of my personal stuff.
-But the `dokku` stack relies on a number of `x64` containers that need to be completely rebuilt for ARM, and when I decided I needed something like this (March 2016) that was barely possible - `docker` itself is not fully baked for ARM yet, and people are still trying to get `herokuish` and `buildstep` to build on ARM.
+**A:** I used `dokku` daily for most of my personal stuff for a good while.
+But it relied on a number of `x64` containers that needed to be completely rebuilt for ARM, and when I decided I needed something like this (March 2016) that was barely possible - `docker` itself was not fully baked for ARM yet, and people were at the time trying to get `herokuish` and `buildstep` to build on ARM.

 [click]: http://click.pocoo.org
 [pi]: http://www.raspberrypi.org